Jo6a/multitimer-tui/README.md

 multitimer-tui is a productivity tool that lets you attach timers to a To-Do List with a TUI (Terminal User Interface).
 It is built with Rust, Crossterm and TUI as the main dependencies.
 The project gives you the ability to create, edit and delete multiple timers with different descriptions, time lengths and actions after they run out.
 It also supports Pomodoro timers with adjustable breaks.

-## Installation

-To install the project, you need to have Rust and Cargo installed on your system.
-You can follow the instructions [here](https://www.rust-lang.org/tools/install) to install them.
-Then, you can clone this repository and run `cargo build --release` in the project directory.
-The executable file will be located in `target/release/multitimer-tui`.

-This project is compatible with Windows and Linux operating systems.
-It uses different commands for playing sounds, displaying notifications and executing actions depending on the OS.

 ## Features

 This project has several features that make it a useful and versatile tool for managing timers.
 Some of these features are: